-Sean F. Lennon is a fruit farmer, landlord and is the President of Fitzgerald Fruit Farms, LLC (fruit farm), Fitzgerald Packing & Storage, LLC (commercial fruit packing), Fitzgerald Fruit Sourcing, LLC (produce sourcing), I'll Never Get to Sea, LLC (investment company), Southern Tides on the Cape, LLC (investment company), Sailor's Landing, LLC (investment company), Salt Water Breeze on the Cape, LLC (investment company), Lennon Real Properties, LLC (land and assets), Lennon Business Holdings, LLC (land and assets), Warm Springs Winery, LLC (wine), Fitzgerald Real Properties, LLC (land and assets), and The Shed at Fitzgerald Farms, LLC (agritourism and retail sales).
+Sean F. Lennon is a fruit farmer, landlord and is the President of Fitzgerald Fruit Farms, LLC (fruit farm), Fitzgerald Packing & Storage, LLC (commercial fruit packing), Fitzgerald Fruit Sourcing, LLC (produce sourcing), I'll Never Get to Sea, LLC (investment company), Southern Tides on the Cape, LLC (investment company), Sailor's Landing, LLC (investment company), Salt Water Breeze on the Cape, LLC (investment company), Lennon Real Properties, LLC (land and assets), Lennon Business Holdings, LLC (land and assets), Warm Springs Winery, LLC (wine), and The Shed at Fitzgerald Farms, LLC (agritourism and retail sales).
 Mr. Lennon is also the Second Vice-President of the National Peach Council (agricultural organization) and is on the board of the Meriwether County Farm Bureau (agricultural organization).
-He is also a member of the Georgia Peach Council (agricultural organization), the Georgia Agribusiness Council (agricultural organization), Georgia Grown (agricultural organization), Georgia Farm Bureau Certified Farm Markets (agriculture organization), and the Georgia Fruit & Vegetable Growers Association (agricultural organization).
+He also serves as a board member for the Georgia Peach Council (agricultural organization).
+Mr. Lennon is a member of the Georgia Agribusiness Council (agricultural organization), Georgia Grown (agricultural organization), Georgia Farm Bureau Certified Farm Markets (agriculture organization), and the Georgia Fruit & Vegetable Growers Association (agricultural organization).
 He is a member of the AgFirst District Advisory Committee (agriculture organization).
-Mr. Lennon serves as the Chairman of the Risk Management Committee and is a member of the Executive & Compensation Committee.
+Mr. Lennon serves as the Chairman of the Risk Management Committee, a member of the Executive & Compensation Committee, and a member of the Adhoc Committee.

-Phillip E. Love, Jr. is the Chairman of the board of directors of Amerisure Mutual Insurance Company (insurance) where he serves on the Compensation and Governance Committee and the Audit Committee.
-He also serves on the board of the South Carolina Medical Malpractice Association (insurance), where he serves as the Chairman of the Claims Committee.
-He serves on the Reinsurance Committee of the South Carolina Windstorm and Hail Underwriting Association (insurance) and is Chairman of the Board of Managers for Agency Business Solutions, LLC (insurance).
+Phillip E. Love, Jr. is the Chairman of the Board of Directors of Amerisure Mutual Insurance Company (insurance) where he serves on the Compensation and Governance Committee and the Audit Committee.
+Mr. Love serves as the Vice-Chairman of the Board for the South Carolina Medical Malpractice Association (insurance), where he also serves as the Chairman of the Claims Committee.
+He serves on the Reinsurance Committee of the South Carolina Windstorm and Hail Underwriting Association (insurance).
 Mr. Love serves as an outside director and serves as Vice-Chairman of the Governance & Ethics Committee.